Home page | More useful articles | Search for more information | Purple Crayon Bookstores

 But this breakdown gives you a sense of the costs involved, especially when you multiply these costs out by 10,000 to see what a publisher has to invest or account for in their planning for each book: $17,500 for "PPB"; $3,500 for plates; overhead of $36,000; and an advance, which will be at least several thousand dollars.
 For the publisher to break even, a book has to sell six to seven thousand copies.
 Many books, of course, do not reach that point.
 A few others go way beyond that.
 And some books provide additional revenue in subsidiary rights.
 A publisher's business depends on enough books making money that the company overall makes money.

 What if the book isn't a picture book?
 Then the plate and printing costs may be lower, and the publisher may be able to do a smaller print run and still keep their per-book costs down.
 Most of the other numbers work out pretty much the same.

 I don't claim that this information explains the financial side of the business in any detail, but I hope it gives a sense of why the process of committing to a book can be a lengthy one--publishers are taking a financial risk.
 And in almost all cases, they do an analysis of costs for the book, in more detail than I've gone into here, before making a decision.

 Some more discussion of this subject can be found in this blog entry.

-Please let me know your questions and I will build up this page, going into the areas you want to know about in more depth.
-Copyright © 1998-2006 by Harold Underdown.
-Last updated February 6, 2006.
+Please let me know your questions and I will update and expand this as needed.
+Copyright © 1998-2018 by Harold Underdown.
+Last updated January 1, 2018.

 Home page | Articles index